Bill Becker

-Bill Becker (November 10, 1916 in Chicago, Illinois – January 27, 2010 in Santa Monica, California) was an American journalist noted for his coverage of nuclear weapons tests, political campaigns, scientific advances, and major sporting events.
+Bill Becker (November 10, 1916 – January 27, 2010) was an American journalist noted for his coverage of nuclear weapons tests, political campaigns, scientific advances, and major sporting events.
 He covered over 25 Rose Bowls and five World Series.

 Education

 Becker attended the College of the Pacific, now the University of the Pacific (UOP) in Stockton, California.
-While there he played football under the legendary coach, Amos Alonzo Stagg.
-William J Becker attended St. John's University in New York and received a B.S. in Marketing and A graduate gemologist degree from GIA in New York City.
-Bill Becker is also an Accomplished Toast Master competent communicator and leader.
+While there he played football under coach, Amos Alonzo Stagg.

 Career

-Following his graduation, Becker started his journalism career at the Arizona Republic.
+Becker started his journalism career at the Arizona Republic.
 In 1944, he joined the Associated Press and covered numerous atomic tests.
 In 1956, he began a long career at The New York Times which resulted in over 600 articles.
 In 1957, he spent five months in Antarctica as a Times reporter during the International Geophysical Year.

 From 1964 to 1966, he worked as writer for Universal Studios, returning to journalism in 1966 as a science writer for Caltech's Jet Propulsion Laboratory in Pasadena, California, while continuing to cover major sporting events for The New York Times.